letakeane/gridpractice/module-4/assessments/final-assessment-photo-keeper.md

 **Time Alloted: 5 hours**

-You'll be making an application so that you can assemble a list of some of your favorite online photos!
+You'll be making a single-page application so that you can assemble a list of some of your favorite online photos!
 You can work from 9am-2pm.
 Any commits after 2pm should be done on a separate branch from `master`.

 ## Technology Stack